 E.g. to enter code 331, press and hold MODP, press the PG button for voice 3 twice, then press the PG button for voice 1 once, then release the MODP button.
-Or if you were, say, looking for easter eggs hidden in the firmware and wanted to try out code 1234, you'd hold MODP, press the PG buttons for voices 1, 2, 3 and 4 in this order, and release the MODP button.
+Or if you were, say, looking for easter eggs hidden in the firmware and wanted to try out if maybe something funny happens when you enter code 1234, you'd hold MODP, press the PG buttons for voices 1, 2, 3 and 4 in this order, and release the MODP button.

 If you enter 5 digits or more, there will be no effect.
-This can help in a live situation if you've made a mistake while entering the code - and don't want your audio affected by the setting you mistakenly accessed, but are still holding down the MODP button.
+This can help in a recording or live situation if you've made a mistake while entering the code - and don't want your audio affected by the setting you mistakenly accessed, but are still holding down the MODP button.
 In this case, just press any PG button a couple of times and release the MODP button.